nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Pros: Provides freedom for users and flexibility for changes in the grading system of the module.
   * Cons: Not standardised for every student, and more prone to user error, as each examination will thus need to create new unique prefixes and identity to know which examination it is referring to.

-**Aspect: Should we allow users to set the scores of each grade in their own way (e.g. "99%", "A", "65/70", etc.):**
+**Aspect: Should we allow users to set the scores of each grade in their own way (e.g. "99%", "A", "65/70", etc.)**
 * **Alternative 1 (current choice): Standardise scoring of each grade in terms of percentage:**
   * Pros: Standardised and neat for every assessment and for every student, applicable for the 5 assessments in the CS1101S module, and easy to implement.
   * Cons: Less flexible for assessments whereby percentage scores are not applicable. (e.g. Pass/Fail assessments, alphabetical grading, etc.), and the possible need to manually calculate the percentage.